ADULT NURSING

 Person-Centred Care

 The concept of person-centred holistic care will be explored further during this module emphasising the importance of examining the psychological, economic, social and the political health perspectives of patient care as well as clinical and physical requirements.
-Through building on the concepts launched during Part 1, this module aims to further develop the student's understanding of how nurses and the inter-disciplinary team can work together to deliver person centred care, across all fields of nursing (adult, child, learning disability and mental health service-users) and a spectrum of healthcare environments to meet the needs, treatment and support of identified individuals, groups and communities across the lifespan.
-Students will be exploring the concepts of clinical reasoning, judgement and decision making in response to actual and potential health needs, life processes and care delivery of individuals, family members and the community.
+Through building on the concepts launched during Part 1, this module aims to further develop your understanding of how nurses and the inter-disciplinary team can work together to deliver person centred care, across all fields of nursing (adult, child, learning disability and mental health service-users) and a spectrum of healthcare environments to meet the needs, treatment and support of identified individuals, groups and communities across the lifespan.
+You will be exploring the concepts of clinical reasoning, judgement and decision making in response to actual and potential health needs, life processes and care delivery of individuals, family members and the community.
 The core topics explored include nursing policy, professional values, evidence-based practice, ethics, professionalism and relationship building, all central to person-centred care.

 Core Modules